project-starch/capstone-sim/README.md

 ## Quick Start

-> Note: "Build the SDK" is more flexible, and is highly recommended for developers.

 The easiest way to get started is to use the [Apptainer](https://apptainer.org/) image defined in the `container` folder.
 This will build the toolchain and the [Capstone-RISC-V Spike](https://github.com/project-starch/capstone-spike) simulator, and then run the simulation of the Capstone-RISC-V processor.